elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 ##### Topology

+To set up multi-node Elasticsearch clusters, single or multiple topology blocks can be set, each with a `instance_configuration_id` different set.
+This is particularly relevant for Elasticsearch clusters with Hot / Warm topologies, Machine learning, etc.

 The optional `elasticsearch.topology` block supports the following:

 * `instance_configuration_id` - (Optional) Instance Configuration ID from the deployment template.
 By default, it will use the deployment template default instance configuration, but it can be changed.
 See top level note on `regions and deployment templates`.

+-> Instance Configurations can be a little cryptic when getting started, make sure to read our documentation on the [ESS hardware and Instance Configurations](https://www.elastic.co/guide/en/cloud/current/ec-reference-hardware.html#ec-instance-configuration-names).

-* `memory_per_node` - (Optional) Amount of memory (RAM) per node in the "<size in GB>g" notation.
-When omitted, it will default to the amount set in the deployment template.
+* `size` - (Optional) Amount of memory (RAM) per topology element in the "<size in GB>g" notation.
+When omitted, it will default to the deployment template value.
+* `size_resource` - (Optional) Type of resource the size is being assigned to.
+(Defaults to `"memory"`).
-* `zone_count` - (Optional) Number of zones that the Elasticsearch cluster will span.
-This is used to set HA.
-When omitted, it will default to the amount set in the deployment template.
+* `zone_count` - (Optional) Number of zones that the instance type on the Elasticsearch cluster will span.
+This is used to set or unset HA on an Elasticsearch node type.
+When omitted, it will default to the deployment template value.
 * `config` (Optional) Elasticsearch settings which will be applied at the topology level.

 ##### Config